Miscellaneous tools

 manticore_version 🏷️ Version of Manticore

-columnar_version 🏷️ Version of the Columnar library if it is installed
+columnar_version 🏷️ Version of Columnar lib if it is installed

-secondary_version 🏷️ Version of the secondary library if the Columnar library is installed
+secondary_version 🏷️ Version of the secondary lib if the Columnar lib is installed

 show_queries Indicates that the show queries command was executed